The Supreme Court's Gerrymandering Case Reveals A Debate About Threats To American Democracy

 Sotomayor put the question more succinctly to Murphy, asking: “Could you tell me what the value is to democracy from political gerrymandering?
 How ― how does that help our system of government?”

 There are historical roots for Roberts’ concern with electoral integrity.
 Richard Pildes, a law professor at NYU, compared Roberts’ concern over getting involved in electoral disputes to that of Justice Felix Frankfurter, who objected to the court getting involved in redistricting issues.
-When the court ultimately did get involved and establish it could get involved in political redistricting issues in the landmark 1962 case Baker v.
+When the court ultimately did get involved and establish it could have a say in political redistricting issues in the landmark 1962 case Baker v.
 Carr, Frankfurter warned it would undermine the court’s integrity.

 “It may well impair the Court’s position as the ultimate organ of ‘the supreme Law of the Land’ in that vast range of legal problems, often strongly entangled in popular feeling, on which this Court must pronounce.
 The Court’s authority ― possessed of neither the purse nor the sword ― ultimately rests on sustained public confidence in its moral sanction,” Frankfurter wrote in his dissenting opinion in the case.
 “Such feeling must be nourished by the Court’s complete detachment, in fact and in appearance, from political entanglements and by abstention from injecting itself into the clash of political forces in political settlements.”